LeBron James Thinks Lonzo Ball ‘Doesn’t Realize How Great He Is’

 Lonzo Ball put on a fairly decent performance to help the Los Angeles Lakers defeat the Utah Jazz on Friday night, November 23.
-But to LeBron James, the little production that he did contribute during the contest was only a sample size of what great things may come should the former second overall draft pick eventually realize his potential.
+But to LeBron James, what little he did contribute was only a sample size of what great things may come, should the former second overall draft pick eventually realize his potential.

-According to data recorded under the game’s box score on NBA.com, Ball just missed putting up double digit points with his scoring of nine in the 90-83 victory.
+According to data recorded under the game’s box score on NBA.com, Ball just missed putting up double-digit points, with him scoring nine points total in the 90-83 victory.
 And in addition to being the only starting Lakers player without a steal, his two assists were particularly dismal.
 However, the 10 rebounds that he grabbed tied him up with LeBron for the most on either team, and more than anything, showed that Ball was active in holding down at least one facet of the home-court match-up.

-Although a 9/2/10 stat-line is all that a LeBron James anchored Lakers team might need from Ball, it definitely won’t hush the ‘bust’ whispers that have followed him since he entered the league facing expectations set high for him by the likes of the L.A.
-Times a little over one year ago.
-The way LeBron sees it though, with the physical and instinctive attributes Ball possesses – to go along with the skill set he’s got at his disposal, a little bit of added confidence ought to take him a long way.
+Although a 9/2/10 stat-line is all that a LeBron James-anchored Lakers team might need from Ball, it definitely won’t hush the ‘bust’ whispers that have followed him since he entered the league facing expectations set high for him by the likes of the L.A.
+Times.
+The way LeBron sees it though, with the physical and instinctive attributes Ball possesses — to go along with the skill set he’s got at his disposal — a little bit of added confidence ought to take him a long way.

 LeBron James on Lonzo Ball: “He doesn’t realize how great he is” https://t.co/jsPguyikXN pic.twitter.com/VN6Uxb9PfW